 The public is always welcome to attend legislative hearings.
 Parking is available immediately adjacent to the legislative building in the Stewart Street garage (elevator equipped) and just south of the legislature in two surface level parking lots.
 For those in Southern Nevada, both hearings will be teleconferenced to the Grant Sawyer Building in downtown Las Vegas (check the legislative website for the exact room number) and all hearings can also be viewed online.

 The PERS Board will meet again March 18, also in Carson City.
-When the agenda is available it will be posted here.
+To view the PERS agenda please click on the link below.

 PRIVATE STUDY OF NEVADA PERS

 The study of Nevada PERS came at the request of Governor Sandoval.
 The report was revealed this month and contained good news.

 To read the entire report, including an introduction from PERS Executive Officer Tina Leiss, click on the link below:

 UNDERWAY IN CARSON CITY!